Apple’s feel-good ‘CODA’ triumphs at pugnacious Oscars - NewsBreak

 LOS ANGELES (AP) — After a movie year often light on crowds, the Academy Awards named an unabashed crowd-pleaser, the deaf family drama “CODA,” best picture Sunday, handing Hollywood’s top award to a streaming service for the first time in a ceremony that saw the greatest drama when Will Smith strode onstage and slapped Chris Rock .

 Sian Heder’s “CODA,” which first premiered at a virtual Sundance Film Festival in winter 2021, started out as an underdog but gradually emerged as the Oscars’ feel-good favorite.
-It also had one very deep-pocketed backer in Apple TV+, which scored its first best picture Academy Award on Sunday, less than three years after launching the service.
+It also had one very deep-pocketed backer in Apple TV+, which scored its first best picture Academy Award on Sunday, less than three years after launching the service.‘Her killer is out there’; Oklahoma family seeking justice on anniversary of young mother’s death

 It also handed another near-miss defeat to Netflix, the veteran streamer that for years has tried vainly to score best picture.
 Its best chance, Jane Campion’s “The Power of the Dog,” came in with a leading 12 nominations.
 It won one, for Campion’s direction.